AlexeyAndrianov/donkey_backend_challenge/README.md

 (simple `GET bikes/:id` endpoint).

 The problem with the location we get from the tracker is that it is not very precise and even when the bike is standing still we can get consecutive location readings that are 50 meters apart.
 We don't want users to walk in circles to find a bike therefore we need some way of approximating the location based on the readings we get.
+For simplicity we can assume that the approximation can be just a simple average of latitude and longitude of up to 5 last readings from given location.
 The location returned in `GET bikes/:id` endpoint should be the approximate one.

 When building the solution let's assume that the code should work on a data set that has been gathering information